 Full spectrum hemp-based moisturizers, body lotions, balms, scrubs, and salves are available.

 These skincare products are starting to be used more frequently in spa treatments, mainly for pain relief.

 - Anti-inflammatory properties

 - Adds a protective layer against future breakouts

 - Healing and soothing properties

 No wonder it makes such a great skincare ingredient!

-A massage with CBD oil can relieve sore muscles and soothe pain from migraines, fibromyalgia, or arthritis.
+A massage with full spectrum hemp oil can relieve sore muscles and soothe pain from migraines, fibromyalgia, or arthritis.

 It also has a warming, calming sensation that heightens the skin's sensitivity.

 Additionally, full spectrum hemp doesn't clog pores and can: